Ensembl/ensembl-client/src/ensembl/doc/architecture/decisions/0003-state-management.md

 ## Consequences

 Redux does not use any magic and instead uses functions and objects to create its various components i.e. actions, reducers, etc. This should make it straightforward to implement it.
 However, it does contain a lot of boilerplate.
-Using `redux-actions` can reduce the boilerplate to a certain degree.
+Using `typesafe-actions` will help reduce the boilerplate, especially for action creators.
+Also, it provides typesafe utilities for Redux code.

-Also, selectors will be used to improve maintenance and managing of state.
-Using `reselect` for complex reducers should improve performance through memoization.
+Selectors will be used to improve maintenance and managing of state.
+Also, `reselect` can be used for complex reducers and should improve performance through memoization.